Naming the Paradigms

 The paradigm assumes that entity change will occur in the form of directed evolution and increased symbiosis of the components.
 If change is imposed, the system flexibly reacts and adapts.

-Individuals/components are viewed as members of a group or community, ready and able to give feedback to each other on matters that concern them.
+Individuals/components are viewed as members of a set or group or (if people) a community, ready and able to give feedback on matters that affect them.

 Atomistic Paradigm